-Cambridge IGCSE Travel and Tourism is designed to help meet the need for skilled and knowledgeable individuals in this rapidly diversifying industry.
-The intention of the syllabus is to provide a broad introduction to the travel and tourism industry and related ancillary service industries.
+Cambridge O Level Travel & Tourism is accepted by universities and employers as proof of ability and understanding.
+The Cambridge O Level Travel & Tourism syllabus is designed to help meet the need for skilled and knowledgeable individuals in this rapidly diversifying industry.
+The syllabus provides a broad introduction to the travel and tourism industry and related ancillary service industries.
+The Cambridge O Level Travel & Tourism syllabus encourages students to develop lifelong knowledge and skills, including: